johnktims/spring-boot-querydsl-liquibase-starter/README.md

 ```bash
 mvn hibernate:hbm2java
 ```
-then reverse engineers that database and creates JPA entites.
+then reverse engineers that database and creates JPA entities.